arpitjain099/phoenix/docs/development_getting_started.md

 make up
 ```

-GOTCHA:
-Currently the `phoenix-api` deployment does not wait for the `platformdb` to be ready.
-This means
-that the `phoenix-api` will fail to start.
-To fix this restart the `phoenix-api` deployment in the
-tilt dashboard.

 In the browser you will be able to see the `tilt` UI via the URL that `tilt up` prints.

 You can also use the `tilt` cli if needs be.
 Such as `tilt down` to bring down the resources in the